xonai-computing/xonai-dashboard/docs/setup-aws-dbx.md

 We recommend the definition of the `AWS_REGIONS` [variable](./misc.md/#limiting-aws-regions) that encodes the AWS region(s) where clusters will be launched.
 If unset, the script accesses cost data for all AWS regions which prolongs its completion.

-Our [install-ui-aws-dbx.sh](../scripts/install-ui-aws-dbx.sh) script can now be downloaded and executed, it manages all installation and configuration steps:
+The script [install-ui-aws-dbx.sh](../scripts/install-ui-aws-dbx.sh) can now be downloaded and executed, it manages all installation and configuration steps:
 ``` bash
 [ec2-user@ip-123 ~]$ wget https://github.com/xonai-computing/xonai-dashboard/tree/master/scripts/install-ui-aws-dbx.sh # Download script
 [ec2-user@ip-123 ~]$ bash install-ui-aws-dbx.sh